the-crypt-keeper/LLooM/README.md

 `Cutoff` The minimum token propability (0.0 - 1.0) to spawn a new thread.

 `Multiplier` cutoff per token slope (1.0: fixed cutoff, <1.0 cutoff decreases with depth, >1.0 cutoff increases with depth)

-# Using

-Give the LLooM a starting prompt, or change the Story any time by directly editing in the top input area and pressing Ctrl+Enter.

-Click a suggestion to accept it, or edit the suggestion (press Enter when done) in-line before accepting.

-Have fun!